-Bachelor of Fine Arts Major in Theatre (Minimum Required: 128 semester hours with teacher certification)
+Bachelor of Fine Arts Major in Theatre (with teacher certification) (Minimum required: 128 semester hours)

-- 1. A first teaching field in theatre programs consists of a minimum of 41 semester hours, with at least 24 hours advanced. - All theatre majors are required to participate in theatre production activities each semester, and secondary certification specializations will enroll in TH 2111 a minimum of two semesters. - 3.
+- 1. A first teaching field in theatre programs consists of a minimum of 41 semester hours, with at least 24 hours advanced. - 2.
+All theatre majors are required to participate in theatre production activities each semester, and secondary certification specializations will enroll in TH 2111 a minimum of two semesters. - 3.
 General education and teacher education requirements must be met.